What Is an Agile Manifesto?

 Ron Jeffries, one of the originals of the agile alliance, addresses this aptly:

-“I use the quoted word ‘Agile’ to refer to the many instances, approaches, and processes that use the word ‘agile’ to describe themselves, but that do not necessarily adhere to the letter or spirit of Agile Software Development we wrote about in the Agile Manifesto.
-I will sometimes refer to ‘Faux Agile’ for emphasis, or to ‘Dark Agile’, which I use to describe so-called ‘Agile’ approaches that have really gone bad.
+“I use the quoted word ‘Agile’ to refer to the many instances, approaches, and processes that use the word ‘agile’ to describe themselves but do not necessarily adhere to the letter or spirit of Agile Software Development we wrote about in the Agile Manifesto.
+I will sometimes refer to ‘Faux Agile’ for emphasis or to ‘Dark Agile,’ which I use to describe so-called ‘Agile’ approaches that have gone bad.
 I might refer to ‘Manifesto Agile’ to mean the core ideas from the Manifesto, in which I still believe.”

 Is the Agile Manifesto Still Relevant?